 Well the main thing is the Indie scene is the last place you can still find games that really take chances.
 Much like most of Dreamcasts library is the connection.

 Dreamcast games, especially Japanese ones are weird and amazing and risky and the only console you get those types of experiences from.
 I think we should always be striving to improve the Dreamcast library any way we can.

 This is the way I feel I can help with that as my interest in Japanese titles increases, I will find more gems to try and have the community to translate.
 I Just want to use any thing at my disposal to improve the system as a whole.

-: I could not agree more what you just said, I think industry leans to heavily on AAA budget games these days, which means smaller titles get less of a chance to be published.
-Especially constant milked titles year after year of the same releases.
+I could not agree more what you just said I think gaming industry leans to heavily on AAA budget games these days which means smaller titles get less of a chance to get Published.

-So let’s move on what happening recently with new fan movement started of 1st Decemeber with Dreamcast Petition and my Article “Shenmue & Dreamcast Intertwined Fate” which the petition has now reached 31K signs.
+So let’s move on with what has been happening recently with new fan movement which started on the 1st Decemeber with the Dreamcast Petition and my Article “Shenmue & Dreamcast Intertwined Fate” the petition has now reached 33K petition signs.

 Well I would say its certainly something we could all hope for but in practicality…

 I just don’t see it happening, even if it had, is Sega now, what they were?
 Not really.